dpsitcouncil/site/src/events/dips-code-jam.md

 ---
 title: DiPS Code Jam
 img: /_media/code-jam-bg-image-1-.png
-dates: 14th October, 2022
+dates: 4th November, 2022
-times: 10:15 PM - 12:15 PM
+times: TBD
-venue: Athena Block Computer Science Lab
+venue: TBD
 description: This is the time to let your coding skills shine!
 Apply your coding skills to crack problems using your logical thinking and problem solving skills.